SportWizard/Six-Degrees-of-Kevin-Bacon-Assignment/CONTRIBUTING.md

 **Tutorial (Devin Lo):** https://docs.google.com/document/d/12TmFKePVelHxftiEZ_8il80g4cj-IeXMhKWBEY1GBWU
 ## Branching
 - **Do not commit directly to the "main" branch.
 Only merge when the code works**
-  - The "main" branch should always be in a deployable state and contain tested, production-ready code.
+  - The "main" branch should always be in a deployable state and contain tested production-ready code.

 - **Create a new branch for each feature or bug fix.**

-- **Only branch off of the "main" branch, unless there is a specific reason.**
+- **Only branch off the "main" branch, unless there is a specific reason.**
-  - This helps keep the workflow simple and ensures that everyone is working from the same base code.
+  - This helps keep the workflow simple and ensures everyone works from the same base code.
   - Use the following commands to create and switch to a new branch while in the "main" branch:
     ```sh
     git checkout main  # Ensure you are on the main branch